Jeff Agoos

 Jeffrey Alan Agoos (born May 2, 1968) is an American former professional soccer player who played as a defender.
 He is one of the all-time appearance leaders for the United States national team.
-Agoos served as the Sporting Director for the New York Red Bulls, and currently is the Vice President of Competition for Major League Soccer.

 Agoos won a record five MLS championships: three with D.C.
-United, and two with the San Jose Earthquakes.
-He also won the 1996 U.S. Open Cup, and was the 2001 MLS Defender of the Year.
+United and two with the San Jose Earthquakes.
+He also won the 1996 U.S. Open Cup and was the 2001 MLS Defender of the Year.
 He was inducted into the National Soccer Hall of Fame in 2009.

+Post-playing-career, Agoos served as the Technical Director and Sporting Director of the New York Red Bulls, and then Vice President of Competition for Major League Soccer.
+He is currently President and General Manager of Soccer Operations for Portland Thorns FC.

 Early life

 Agoos (nicknamed Goose) was born in Geneva, Switzerland, as his father was working overseas there for Caterpillar Construction Company.
 He grew up in Texas, and attended J.J.
 Pearce High School in Richardson, Texas.
 He was named a two-time Parade Magazine High School All-American as well as a Dallas All-Sports Athlete-of-the-Year.
 Agoos is Jewish, and during the summer of 1985, represented the United States at the 1985 Maccabiah Games and was at 17 the youngest player on the team.